 In Vitro Fertilization (IVF) treatment is a ray of hope for childless couples.
 Worldwide millions of people are benefitted from IVF treatment and other assisted reproductive technology.

 The advancement in the field of medicine has made IVF treatment possible.
 It involves commitment and persistence.
+Our centre is one of the finest, offering high success rate when it comes to IVF treatment in Mumbai.
 To know more about Test tube baby treatment for infertility read on further.

 What is IVF?

 In Vitro Fertilization (IVF) means ‘fertilization in a petri dish’ is one of the main segments of the test-tube baby process.
 In the IVF process, the female eggs (oocyte) are taken from ovaries and sperms from the male partner are collected.